-Distribution: Occurring west of the Cascades in Washington; Washington south to California, east to Wyoming, and Tennesee to Maine in eastern United states.
+Distribution: Occurring west of the Cascades crest in Washington; British Columbia to California, east to Montana and Wyoming, also in eastern North America.

 Origin: Introduced from Europe